9.6 Intercontinental youth work and development cooperation

-During the period 01.10.2017 – 30.09.2018 the National Center of Public Health and Analyses implemented a project “Youth Leadership for Development and Implementation of the Sustainable Development Goals”.
+From 2017 to 2018 the National Centre of Public Health and Analyses implemented the project “Youth Leadership for Development and Implementation of the Sustainable Development Goals”.
 The project involved participants from Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Serbia, Armenia, Georgia, Moldova and Ukraine, Iraq and Afghanistan.
-The total budget of the project was BGN 188 740.
-The target group comprised youth leaders, national coordinators and activists of national Y-PEER networks in the Western Balkan countries, the Black Sea region and countries which are characterized by internal instability and are sources of migration flows, potential staff and experts in national and regional institutions of their countries.
+The target group comprised youth leaders, national coordinators, activists and experts of national Y-PEER networks in the Western Balkan countries, the Black Sea region and other countries characterized by internal instability due to migration flows.
 The overall objectives of the project were:

-- To facilitate the exchange of experience in promoting democracy, protecting human rights and supporting civil society in the development of evidence-based youth policies and programs, by building capacity and empowering young people from partner countries in the Western Balkans, the Black Sea region and countries characterized by internal instability and sources of migration flows.
+- To facilitate the exchange of experience in promoting democracy, protecting human rights and supporting civil society in the development of evidence-based youth policies and programs, by building capacity and empowering young people.

-- To contribute to building the administrative capacity for improving the health and education of young people and for achieving the Sustainable Development Goals and the 2030 Development Agenda in the Western Balkans, the Black Sea region and countries characterized by internal instability and are sources of migration flows.
+- To contribute to building the administrative capacity for improving the health and education of young people and for achieving the Sustainable Development Goals and the 2030 Development Agenda.

-- To promote the Bulgarian Development Aid during the Bulgarian Presidency of the Council of the European Union.
+- To promote the Bulgarian Support for Development during the Bulgarian Presidency of the Council of the European Union.